vmware-samples/vcenter-event-broker-appliance/FAQ.md

 - Describe mitigation strategies for data loss in the appliance (snapshots, backups)

 ## The Event Specification

+> **Note:** WIP, this new event spec will be a feature in an upcoming release of the appliance

 The event payload structure used by the vCenter Event Broker Appliance has been significantly enriched since the beginning.
 It mostly follows the [CloudEvents](https://github.com/cloudevents/sdk-go/blob/master/pkg/cloudevents/eventcontext_v1.go) specification (v1), deviating only in some small cases (type definitions).
 The current data content type which is sent as payload when invoking a function is JSON.